cactusWhiskey/tensor-evolution/README.md

 uses [Deap](https://github.com/DEAP/deap) as its evolutionary backend, and [Tensorflow](https://github.com/tensorflow/tensorflow) for the neural networks.

+## Philosophy
+Population members start as the input layer connected directly to the output layer.
+Mutation operators exist for inserting layers (from a list of supported types), deleting layers, and for mutating existing layers' properties.
+A crossover operator is also implemented.

+Fitness is evaluated by building, compiling, and training a model from each population member's genome.
+Training is done the standard way (i.e. via backpropagation, not through any evolutionary means).

+## Supported Layer Types

+This list is currently expanding.
+So far:

+- Dense
+- ReLu
+- Conv2D
+- Maxpool2D
+- Addition
+- BatchNorm
+- Flatten

 ## Installation
 At the moment you'll need to clone the source and then either edit one of the examples, or create a new python file and import the *tensor_evolution* module.
 I am working on getting this project on pip.